Please see details about this opening below. To apply, click here for the application.

 Compensation and Benefits

-The salary range for this position is commensurate with demonstrated experience and abilities.
+The salary range for this position is between $40,000 - $42,000 annually, commensurate with demonstrated experience and abilities; this position also comes with the opportunity to earn regular bonuses based on performance.
 We also offer a comprehensive benefits package, including medical and dental coverage, paid parental leave, participation in a retirement plan, sick and vacation leave, paid holidays and more.
 We're a workplace that promotes continual learning and teamwork, offering lunch and learns, team outings, holiday gatherings and more for our staff.
+CEO is also dedicated to ongoing staff development and training, including regular training opportunities in Motivational Interviewing (MI).
+MI is one evidence-based skill that reentry and human service professionals can utilize when supporting participants to achieve their goals.

 More About Us